Burma Country Commercial Guide

 Medical Technology

-Burma lags in the medical technology area, from poor patient data records management to advanced diagnostic treatment methods.
-Limited internet connection coverage in remote areas hinders telehealth services.
+Burma lags in the medical technology area, from poor patient data records management to lack of advanced diagnostic treatment methods.
+Despite many hurdles, Burma’s healthcare system has shown resilience by developing solutions such as telemedicine, mobile clinics, and online medical service platforms.
+However, limited internet coverage and unstable electricity supply hinder such services in remote areas.

 Medical Devices

-The country presents tremendous business opportunities for U.S. exports of medical equipment and supplies.
-Burma’s private health sector depends on imported medical equipment and supplies to meet the increasing local demand for high-quality health services.
+The country presents strong business opportunities for U.S. medical equipment and supplies.
+Burma’s health sector depends on imported medical equipment and supplies to meet the increasing local demand for high-quality health services.

 Given overall needs throughout the healthcare sector, Burma offers significant export opportunities for U.S. firms, especially in medical services, technical expertise, and medical devices, such as diagnostic activities in hospitals and clinics, pharmaceutical production, healthcare infrastructure, and the establishment of private medical institutes and training facilities.
+Despite the challenges posed by rising inflation and declining individual income, the outlook for the growth of medical services and technologies in the local context remains optimistic.
 There are opportunities for U.S. manufacturers that supply medicine, medical devices, and related products and accessories.
 U.S. firms should consult with the Commercial Service team for detailed information.

 Resources